How Difficult is Polish?

 ó (Kraków) and u (ulica)

-Due to the fact that those letters can no longer be differentiated by their pronunciation, there are rules in place to determine when to use certain letters.
+Since those letters can no longer be differentiated by their pronunciation, there are rules in place to determine when to use certain letters.
 However, these rules can be quite complex, and even native speakers may find them challenging to navigate.

 Why is Polish easy?

-While there are reasons why Polish may be considered a challenging language to learn, there are also several aspects that make it relatively easy.
-Unlike English, Polish only has three basic tenses.
-Additionally, as an Indo-European language, Polish shares similarities with many other European languages.
-Furthermore, English loanwords are commonly used in Polish vocabulary and are easy to recognize and remember (for example ambitny-ambitious).
-Polish pronunciation is not overly complex, although there are occasional exceptions to the rules.
-Polish sentence structure is more flexible than English, making it easier to create questions.
+While there are reasons why Polish may be considered a challenging language to learn, there are also several aspects that make it relatively accessible.
+Unlike English, Polish has only three basic tenses.
+In addition, as an Indo-European language, Polish shares similarities with many other European languages.

 To jest kot.
 (Czy) to jest kot?